 So you are pregnant or have a new baby!
 Now what?
 For many, expecting a baby or transitioning to the role of new parent can be overwhelming and even stressful.
 Often others ask how the baby is doing, but who asks about the person who gave birth to the baby?
 We do!

 Perinatal Mood and Anxiety Disorders (PMAD) include depression, anxiety, rage, post-traumatic stress disorder (PTSD), bipolar disorder, and obsessive-compulsive disorder (OCD) during pregnancy and the postpartum period, often called the perinatal period.
 Birthing people with a history of depression or anxiety are more likely to have a PMAD.
 On the other hand, the perinatal period may be the first time that symptoms arise.
-Did you know that depression and/or anxiety affect 1 in 7 birthing people and up to 1 in 10 fathers and partners?
+Did you know that depression and/or anxiety affect at least 1 in 7 birthing people and up to 1 in 10 fathers and partners?
 These statistics only include the people who ask for help when they are not feeling like themselves emotionally.
 Many more suffer in silence.

 PMAD can have significant effects on the entire family.
 For this reason, New Jersey law requires that those who have just given birth be screened for postpartum depression (PPD) before leaving the hospital or birthing center.
 Screening is also required at the first few postpartum visits.
 Additionally, law requires that prospective and new parents (and their families if available) receive education on some of the signs of PPD and how to access help.